-A merchant bank account is a type of bank account just like any savings or checking account but with one very significant difference.
-It facilitates the acceptance of credit cards, debit cards, ACH payments, eChecks & more.
-These non cash payments eventually get deposited in the bank account of your choosing via ACH.
-This can take place next day or take anywhere from 2-3 business days.
-Learn the differences between a direct MID & aggregator before you apply.
+An internet merchant bank account is a type of bank account just like any savings or checking account but with one very significant difference.
+It facilitates the online acceptance of credit cards, debit cards, ACH payments, eChecks & more.
+These cashless payments eventually get deposited in the bank account of your choosing via ACH, wire, or similar.
+This can take place the next day, or take anywhere from 2-3 business days.
+Learn the differences between bank account merchant gateway, direct MID & merchant aggregator before you apply.
 Making the right decision initially, will save you money and potential headaches down the road.

 A merchant bank account and the acceptance of credit cards will always remain separate from a regular business bank account.

 Payments from customers processed through a payment processor will initially be settled into your merchant account.
 Once they are settled, they are transferred to the bank account of your choice via ACH.
 They are never paid directly to your business bank account.

 A merchant bank account is essentially an agreement between the three parties below to facilitate the acceptance of credit cards and debit cards:

 - The business owner as the merchant

 - A sponsoring bank that holds your merchant account

 - A payment processor that handles your credit card transactions through a payment gateway, credit card terminal, or mobile application.

 Is a Merchant Account the Same as a Business Account?

 No, a merchant account is not the same as a business account.
 A merchant account is similar to a bank account, but it is designed to primarily allow businesses to process credit card and debit card payments.
 It works in combination with the bank account.